james-mcgregor100/JamesMcGregor_T1A1/readme.md

 ![HTML snippet](html.png)
 #### ***Source - https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics***
 &nbsp;
 The snippet above shows the basic layout of a HTML webpage, with the most fundamental elements included.
 Firstly, the !DOCTYPE html tag tells the code editor that the document is a HTML document.
-The <html> tag is used to wrap the whole page in HTML language.
-The roll of the <head> tag is to have a title <title> tag which will display a page title on the tabs of a browser window.
-And the <meta> tag communicates to the code editor what language the code is being written in.
+The html tag is used to wrap the whole page in HTML language.
+The roll of the head tag is to have a title tag which will display a page title on the tabs of a browser window.
+And the meta tag communicates to the code editor what language the code is being written in.

-Outside of the this are the <body> and <image> tags.
+Outside of the this are the body and image tags.
 The body element holds all of the information for the page inside of it, from the top to the bottom of the page.
-And the <image> obviously wraps around an image of a link so that it can be displayed in the HTML document.
-Aside from these elements there are a range of other fundamental components which can be found in most HTML pages when they are constructed, including: <h1>, <h2>, <h3> elements which indicate different sized headings, the <p> tag which indicates a paragraph of text, and the <br> tag which indicates a line break on the HTML page.
+And the image obviously wraps around an image of a link so that it can be displayed in the HTML document.
+Aside from these elements there are a range of other fundamental components which can be found in most HTML pages when they are constructed, including - h1, h2, h3 elements which indicate different sized headings, the p tag which indicates a paragraph of text, and the br tag which indicates a line break on the HTML page.
 &nbsp;
 &nbsp;
-One of the main components that can be found in HTML pages are "links", which are written as <a> in a HTML page.
+One of the main components that can be found in HTML pages are "links", which are written as "a" in a HTML page.
 The HTML pages are able to display hyperlinks in the HTML file which allows users to navigate from one page to another.
 An example of a "link" component in HTML is presented below -

 &nbsp;